minagawah/solidjs-emotion-tailwind/README.md

 - Jest

 Extra Feature:
-- Fun with Canvas animation
+- Fun with Canvas animations (Native Canvas + PIXI.js)

 <a id="dev-build"></a>